 Revision rhinoplasty specialist, Dr. Pearlman, has spent decades studying, teaching and writing about unsatisfactory rhinoplasty results.
 He has the knowledge, experience, and skill to restore natural-looking results in noses that look overdone.
 Even patients who have had multiple nose surgeries by other doctors achieve more desirable-looking noses after Dr. Pearlman performs revision.

 The nose is a central feature of the face and can have a profound effect on a person’s overall appearance.
-The majority of our New York revision rhinoplasty patients experience an enhanced self-image and significantly increased confidence after improving this influential facial characteristic.
+The majority of our revision rhinoplasty patients experience an enhanced self-image and significantly increased confidence after improving this influential facial characteristic.

-NYC’s Revision Rhinoplasty Specialist
+Dr. Pearlman, A Revision Rhinoplasty Specialist

 FAQs Revision Rhinoplasty

 Is revision rhinoplasty more complicated than primary?

 Revision rhinoplasty can be a simple shave or complex reconstruction of the nose.
 It’s important to address all aspects of the nose to restore a more attractive, functional and natural looking nose.
 Since we are reshaping or substituting for warped, over-resected cartilage and bone, it’s more difficult to perform.
 That’s why you should seek a veteran in revision rhinoplasty.

 Grafts are materials, usually from your own tissue, such as cartilage, that is taken from one place and put in another for support of nasal structures.
 When properly removed, you won’t miss the cartilage from the source.